 Vervocity Interactive suggests that you invest in a care plan to ensure that your website’s needs are being handled appropriately.
 Our care plan offers pro hosting, daily backups, daily malware scan and free removal, security protection, speed optimization, uptime monitor, monthly reports with analytics, monthly framework, plugin and theme updates, consulting and/or website changes each month, and premium speed optimization.
 Your care plan takes care of virtually everything you may be stressing over!

-Apply for a care plan here, or call 217-222-1451 to speak to someone about your website concerns.
+Apply for a website hosting and security plan with Vervocity, or call (217) 222-1451 to speak to someone about your website concerns.
 We’re happy to give you a fighting chance when it comes to your website security!